 Average 3D printer

 The average 3d printer requires a lot of time assembling, testing, and measuring before printing.
 It is a bit fast and can print a few different things.
 Moreover, printers in this category are not designed to run the required time until you make adjustments that keep them running.
-The average 3d printer cost 500$ to 1400$.
+The average 3d printer costs 500$ to 1400$.
 Also, it is good for school purposes.

 Industrial or FDM